Darcness/ChosenLadder/README.md

 # ChosenLadder

-ChosenLadder is a Raid Administration assistant for The Chosen guild on Bloodsail Buccaneers - US East / TBC
+ChosenLadder is a Raid Administration assistant for The Chosen guild on Bloodsail Buccaneers - US East / Wrath

 ## Features
 1. Ladder window based on Suicide Kings rules